(keep reading to learn what happened)

 Power Plant Update - What Happened Next?

-So – was the Power Plant Bar Rescue episode a success?
-Let’s talk about what happened after Jon Taffer left and the cameras stopped filming.
+Now that we’ve recapped the Rocks Bar Rescue visit, let’s talk about what happened after Jon Taffer left and the cameras stopped filming.

 At first, Power Plant seemed to be doing well.